Japan may only be able to restart one-third of its nuclear reactors

 Abe's government, which reversed the previous government's policy of phasing out nuclear power by 2030, has set no timetable for restarting nuclear plants, saying the process is in the hands of a tough, more independent safety regulator set up after Fukushima.

-Some power companies have business plans that assume restarts by this summer, but - with the possible exception of two reactors in southern Japan - that looks highly unrealistic, as the Nuclear Regulation Authority (NRA) says the utilities aren't taking the process seriously enough.
+Some power companies have business plans that assume restarts by this summer, but that looks highly unrealistic as the NRA says the utilities aren't taking the process seriously enough.

-Eight power companies have requested safety inspections to allow the restart of 17 reactors at 10 power stations.
-The NRA has fast-tracked two reactors at the Sendai plant in southern Japan after operator Kyushu Electric Power Co (9508.T) broke ranks with its peers and said it would provision for far greater seismic shocks to the plant.

-Three reactors in southern Japan are considered next in line, among 11 pressurised-water reactors at five plants run by Shikoku Electric (9507.T), Kansai Electric (9503.T) and Hokkaido Electric (9509.T) being actively vetted by the regulator.

 Even after the NRA says a reactor is safe to restart, the government will defer to local areas for the final decision.
 Some of the front-runners have local governments strongly behind nuclear power and the wealth it brings to communities through jobs and government subsidies.